PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 19:51:39
+Last updated: 2024-04-07 19:52:12
-Random Quote: What you're doing right now.
-I'm getting a de-rection! - Barney Stinson
+Random Quote: You don't bring a date to a wedding, that's like taking a deer carcass on a hunting trip. - Barney Stinson